10. Type Promotion

 Type promotion is a sub-problem of casting and refers to casts that happen implicitly.

 Any conversion that can be done implicitly via promotion can also be done explicitly via typecast expression.
+The notable exception is vector to matrix promotion, which occurs as a consequence of scalar to vector promotion since a matrix is effectively a vector of vectors.

 10.1.
 Scalars